 You're in (or nearing) the distribution phase

-This phase is typically age 65 to end of life.
-If you’re in this phase, then paying off your mortgage can deliver lots of benefits.
-Retiring with Social Security and perhaps a pension, which along with a paid-off mortgage and sufficient savings that can provide you with enough money to pay your bills in retirement, will help you to retire with dignity.
+This phase is typically from age 65 to the end of life.
+If you're in this phase, then paying off your mortgage can deliver lots of benefits.
+Retiring with Social Security and perhaps a pension, along with a paid-off mortgage and sufficient savings that can provide you with enough money to pay your bills in retirement, will help you to retire with dignity.

 Most importantly, you can reduce your living expenses at a time when your income will probably be less.
 (Most retirees expect to live on 70 to 80 percent of their pre-retirement income.)
 Plus, you can tap the equity if you need to, but I recommend that only as a last resort.
-And certainly not the least of the benefits is the peace of mind that comes with a paid-for house is hard to beat.
+And certainly, not the least of the benefits is the peace of mind that comes with a paid-for house is hard to beat.

 You're retiring with a mortgage payment